|

 Dear Connie: Interesting question.
 Coincidentally Elaine Chao came up in conversation this week, and so here are some ideas: THE FORM OF ADDRESS Former cabinet secretaries usually go back to Mr./Ms./Dr. etc, or whatever their honorific was before they took office.
 Colin Powell went back to General Powell, Henry Kissinger when back to Dr. Kissinger.
 So most formally, she would not be "Madame Secretary" or "Secretary Chao" and she'd be Ms. Chao.
 But I recently heard someone say they met Elaine Chao and one of her staff informed him that she preferred Secretary Chao.
 Some protocol professionals whose opinion I value say addressing former secretaries as Secretary (Name) is a practice, usually done to follow the wishes of the former office holder who prefers to be addressed with the rank of their former office.
 Most formally it's not correct, and probably would not be done in the presence of the current secretary.
 Anyway, her preference is second-hand information, so I think you should ask "How do you preferred to be addressed: Secretary Chao? or Ms. Chao?"
 I find no one objects to being asked how they preferred to be addressed. it is respectful and ultimately our name belongs to us and we can dictate to others what we should be called.
 THE INTRODUCTION You write "the appropriate way to introduce Ms. Elaine Chao ... to our CEO and members..."
 You should introduce your CEO and members TO the former secretary since she is the guest.
 Some good forms for the introduction would be: Ms./Secretary Chao may I introduce to you Thomas Saunders.
 Mr. Saunders is the Chairman of the Heritage Foundation Ms./Secretary Chao may I introduce Thomas Saunders ...
 Ms./Secretary Chao may I present Thomas Saunders ... -- Robert Hickey

-Dear Pat Duryea: Actually, Dear Hon.
-Vilsack is not correct.
-"Hon." is not as an honorific like "Mr." "Dr." "Senator" "Commissioner" or "General" "The Honorable" is a courtesy title, an it always precedes a full name.
-In conversation or in a salutation you change over to what ever honorific they are entitled to ....
-"Governor" "Ambassador" "Senator" "Judge" etc. A Secretary of a US Department, member of The President of the United States' cabinet, is addressed on the outside envelope as: The Honorable Tom Volsack (Complete Address) I would use "Tom" rather than "Thomas" since that's what his office uses on his website / so it must be his preference.
-In the salutation the traditional, most formal form would be Dear Mr. Secretary: Or also traditional, but slightly less formal is: Dear Secretary Volsack: State secretaries follow the same pattern: The Honorable Ben Brancel (Complete Address) And in the salutation use: Dear Secretary Brancel: When I was researching my book I polled a number of state secretaries ... and they unanimously preferred "Secretary (Surname)" rather than "Mr./Madame Secretary".
-One state secretary expressed it this way: there is only one US Secretary of our discipline in the Cabinet in Washington ... but there are 50 of us at the state level ... so the singular title makes less sense. -- Robert Hickey | |
+Dear PD: On the envelope or the letter's address block use The Honorable.
+"The Honorable" is a courtesy title, and it always precedes a full name.
+In the USA, officials elected in a general election are entitled to be addressed as The Honorable (Full Name). {It’s consistently done at the federal level & state level, though here and there smaller municipalities sometimes by local tradition, dispense with it.} So a secretary of a cabinet-level department -- federal or state -- is addressed on the outside envelope as: The Honorable (Full Name) (Complete Address) In the salutation, Dear Hon.
+(Surname) is not correct.
+Hon. is not used as an honorific before a name as is Mr., Dr., Senator, Commissioner, General, etc. The traditional and formal salutation to a federal secretary would be: Dear Mr./Madame Secretary: A slightly less formal form is: Dear Secretary (Surname): When I was researching my book I polled a number of state secretaries ... and they unanimously preferred "Secretary (Surname)" rather than "Mr./Madame Secretary".
+One state secretary expressed it this way: there is only one US Secretary of our discipline in the cabinet in Washington ... but there are 50 of us at the state level ... so the singular title makes less sense. -- Robert Hickey | |

 |